shobhit/mac-setup/README.md

 You can follow the instructions below or use shell script to configure settings automatically.
 If you decided on the second option there are two ways:

-- clone/download the repository into your computer and execute `install.sh` from repo root directory:
+- clone/download the repository into your computer and execute `install.sh` from the repository root directory:

 ```shell
 $ cd mac-setup